 Gum Mastic Pudding

-Place the mastic in a cheesecloth and tie the end to make a bag.
+Step 2: Place the mastic in a cheesecloth and tie the end to make a bag.
 Place the cream, milk and mastic bag in a medium saucepan over medium heat and let simmer for about 10minutes.
 Discard the mastic.
-Stir in the sugar, honey and salt.
+Stir in the sugar, honey, and salt.

-Whisk the egg yolks in a large bowl.
+Step 3: Whisk the egg yolks in a large bowl.
 Slowly add the cream and milk mixture to the eggs, whisking constantly.
-Strain the mixture through a fine mesh sieve.
+Strain the mixture through a fine-mesh sieve.

 Step 4: Divide the mixture among the ramekins.
 Fill the baking pan with hot water until it comes halfway up the ramekins.

 Step 5: Bake for 50-60 minutes.
 Take the ramekins out of the baking pan and cool at room temperature.
 Cover the ramekins with plastic wrap and refrigerate.